-The goal of the tool is to recommend tourist events that match with the users personal interests and to direct tourists to events that they might like.
+The goal of the tool is to recommend tourist events that match with the user's personal interests and to direct tourists to events that they might like.
 Such a tool also promotes tourism in the region by creating traffic to events that without the tool may go unnoticed.
-Nice-to-have functionality includes: the ability to request other/extra recommendations; for users to be able to add the event to their calendar; and to enable tourists to give a score on how much they liked the event upon participation.
+Nice-to-have functionality includes to enable tourists to give a score on how much they liked the event upon participation.

-The overarching aim is to enable Proximus to create statistical insight from the generated profiles and to investigate if Proximus clients derive value from such profiles.

-Considering that the usecase requires the processing of both personal and location data, the legal requirements will be derived from both the General Data Protection Regulation and the ePrivacy Regulation.
+The overarching aim is to enable Proximus to create statistical insight from the generated profiles and to investigate if Proximus' customers derive value from such profiles.
+Considering that the use case requires the processing of both personal data, the legal requirements will be derived from both the General Data Protection Regulation and the upcoming ePrivacy Regulation.